v-hx/ScoreFence/ROADMAP.md

 - [ ] Community adapter SDK and compatibility tests
 - [ ] Approximate-search stability rule

+**Exit criterion:** a baseline and candidate may expose different native values while the report distinguishes an intentional contract change from an accidental consumer-facing regression.

+## Phase 5 — Stage-aware extension

+Goal: prove that the architecture can support additional ranked-score families without weakening the vector-retrieval guarantee.

+- [ ] Explicit `boundary_id` and `score_stage` comparison
+- [ ] Probe-pack compatibility suite
+- [ ] Stage provenance rule for overwritten score fields
+- [ ] One experimental non-vector pack with documented fixtures and limitations
+- [ ] Cross-pack report support without cross-pack numeric comparison

+Candidate experimental packs include reranking and recommendation candidate ranking.
+A pack is accepted only when expected relations can be justified independently of the target implementation.

+**Exit criterion:** the core runs two score families through the same contract/reporting model while keeping their evaluators, capabilities, and ranges separate.

 ## Explicit non-goals before v1.0

 - LLM-as-a-judge;